foundriesio/docs/source/user-guide/troubleshooting/troubleshooting.rst

    - Creation of the missing certificate files by hand and having them available in the ``lmp-manifest/factory-keys`` folder.

+As the error may vary, there is no set of command lines to fit all the cases.
-For the example above, the following steps solve the conflict:
+For the example above, the following steps were used to solve the conflict:

 .. code-block:: bash

    git rm -rf conf/keys/
    git commit

+But remember the list of goals: no ``conf/keys`` folder should be present after the merge; all missing keys should be created.

 .. note::
-   You can use the script ``/lmp-tools/scripts/rotate_ci_keys.sh`` to re-generate all the keys.
+   You can use the script ``/lmp-tools/scripts/rotate_ci_keys.sh`` to re-generate **all the keys**.
-   If any key is missing, a new file will be created and you can commit that file.
+   If any key is missing, a new file will be created and you can commit only that file.
+   But remember to not override any existing key without the additional steps!

+For example, if you decide to use the ``/lmp-tools/scripts/rotate_ci_keys.sh`` to generate a new file for each key, you can `git add` any freshely created file and `git restore` any modified file.

+When rotating an existing key, it is critical to make sure the boot sequence is updated accordingly as the new key value might impact the whole system.

 Jailhouse support in LmP is removed
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^